adomokos/Vim-Katas/exercises/15_paste_from_register_in_insert_mode.md

 ### Paste from register in insert mode

-Here is an unfinished excerp of text:
+Here is an unfinished excerpt of text:

 ```text
 Practical Vim, by Drew Neil